 - Where there is non-necrotising scleritis, the visual prognosis is usually reasonable providing that there are no ocular complications (eg, uveitis).

 - Anterior necrotising scleritis with inflammation is the most severe and distressing form of the disease.
-Most patients have an associated vascular disease and this also carried a significant mortality.
+Most patients have an associated vascular disease and this also carries a significant mortality.
 Visual prognosis is poor.

 - Posterior scleritis, in patients aged over 50, is associated with an increased risk of harbouring systemic disease and suffering visual loss.